 Introduction & Context

-Citrus juice extraction efficiency quantifies how effectively an industrial extractor converts whole fruit mass into recoverable juice.
-In Process Engineering this metric is pivotal for:
+Citrus juice extraction efficiency quantifies how effectively an industrial extractor converts whole fruit mass into recoverable juice, and this metric is pivotal for performing an accurate recovery yield calculation in process engineering.

 • Validating equipment performance against vendor guarantees.